 Sara Wienke attended the University of North Carolina at Chapel Hill and obtained a Bachelor of Science degree in Biology with a minor in chemistry.
 She obtained her Master of Science degree in Genetic Counseling at the University of North Carolina at Chapel Hill.
 After graduate school, Ms. Wienke moved to Charleston, SC where she has been working at the Medical University of South Carolina (MUSC) as the Program Director of the Alpha-1 Association Genetic Counseling Program for the past year.
 She had previously taught undergraduate biology labs at UNCG and worked as a lab manager in Cell Biology at Duke University.

-Washington Alpha-1 Support Group Meeting - Auburn, WA
+VA Alpha-1 Connection Support Group Meeting - Richmond, VA

-Sacramento Alpha-1 Support Group Meeting – Roseville, CA
+Reno-Tahoe Alpha-1 Support Group Meeting - Reno, NV

 Thank you to our generous program sponsors.